glscene/ArenaC/README.md

-# ExampleC
+# ExamplesC
-Examples for using GLScene in C++Builder
+The demos and examples of GLScene for C++Builder